Paul-Ortiz/object-detection-in-urban-environment/README.md

 | EfficientDet D1 640x640  | One-stage | 54 | 38.1 |
 | SSD MobileNet V2 FPNLite 640x640 | One-stage | 39 | 28.2 |
 | Faster R-CNN ResNet50 V1 640x640 | Two-stage | 53 | 29.3 |

+The selection of these models was made based on their computational load and mAP characteristics.
+The EfficientDet D1 model is the one with the best precision of the selected models.
+However, in reference to the execution time, the SSD MobileNet V2 FPNLite model has better performance due to its smaller size and low computational load of the three models presented.
 ## 2. Dataset
 Front Camera Images from [Waymo Open Dataset](https://waymo.com/open/).
 Data are in TFRecord Format.
 ## 3. Parameters of traning